ArdeshirV/goComparsionBuilderVsConcatenationOp/README.md

 Based on the results, you can determine which method is more efficient for your specific use case.
 Generally, `strings.Builder` is preferred for larger or more complex string concatenations due to its better performance and reduced memory allocations.

 ## License
-This project is licensed under the GPLv3+ License
+This project is licensed under the GPLv3+ License.
 See the [LICENSE](LICENSE) file for details.